lunatic-fox/data/README.md

 # Data
-Some useful data to consume
+Some useful data to be consumed.